The Late Show (1986 talk show): Rivers and Carson

-History

-Sagging ratings and carriage refusals

-After a moderate start, ratings for the talk show soon sagged.
+Joan Rivers as host

+The Late Show Starring Joan Rivers combined Rivers's opening monologue with celebrity interviews, comedy and musical performances.
+Clint Holmes served as announcer, while Mark Hudson led the house band.
+Rivers's husband, Edgar Rosenberg, was an executive producer of the program.

+The show initially attracted considerable publicity, but after a moderate start ratings soon sagged during its first season and remained well behind The Tonight Show Starring Johnny Carson.
+The difficulties were compounded by Fox's still-developing network of affiliates; unlike NBC, Fox did not yet have nationwide coverage for its late-night programming.
 The ratings struggles also made it hard for Fox to attract affiliates for its primetime launch on April 5, 1987.
 Some prospective affiliates, such as Milwaukee's WCGV-TV, would only sign with the network if they did not have to carry The Late Show.
 KPTM in Omaha refused outright out of loyalty to Carson, who hailed from Corning, Iowa, east of Omaha and started his career on local radio and television.
-The network acquiesced to allow some stations out of that obligation so that the network launched in primetime with as many affiliates as possible, at the cost of ratings and access to The Late Show.
-For instance, at the time the show launched Fox had not closed on its purchase of its Boston station, WXNE-TV (now WFXT).
+The network acquiesced to allow some stations out of that obligation so that it could launch in primetime with as many affiliates as possible, at the cost of ratings and access to The Late Show.
+For instance, at the time the show launched Fox had not closed on its purchase of its Boston station, WXNE-TV (later WFXT).
 That station's previous owners, the Christian Broadcasting Network, objected to the show's content and refused to clear it.
 As a result, until Fox took control of the station in January, its audio feed aired on a low-rated AM station.

-The behind-the-scenes relations between Rivers and network executives quickly eroded and Rivers was fired in May 1987.
-For the final show, which aired May 15, 1987, the set was vandalized with toilet paper, slime, and shaving cream.
-Her guests were Howie Mandel, Pee-Wee Herman, then-fledgling comedian Chris Rock, Wendy O. Williams, and show stage manager Michelle Aller as her alter-ego Mavis Vegas Davis.
-Soon afterward the program was renamed The Late Show and featured rotating guest hosts including Suzanne Somers, Richard Belzer, and Robert Townsend.
-After firing prospective guest host Frank Zappa, producer John Scura replaced him with Arsenio Hall, who made his debut as a talk show host.
-Eventually, Hall was named the permanent replacement host in mid-1987.
+Relations between Rivers and Fox management also deteriorated.
+In May 1987, Fox removed Rivers as the program's regular host, seven months after its premiere, as the network sought to improve its ratings by using other hosts.
+Rivers maintained that she had been fired, although Fox initially said that she could remain associated with the program and appear as an occasional guest host.

+Rivers's final broadcast as regular host aired on May 15, 1987.
+During the closing portion of the program, guests overturned furniture and covered the set with toilet paper and shaving cream.
+Rivers told the audience that she had been informed of Fox's decision that day and said, "Sometimes things just don't work out."